Mohau95/airbnb_clone_project/README.md

 # airbnb_clone_project

 ## Overview
-This project is designed to briefly explain the purpose of the project.
-It aims to solve problem by providing solutions.The project is currently under active development.
+This project is designed to briefly explain the purpose of the project.It aims to solve problem by providing solutions.The project is currently under active development.

 ## Goals
 - Deliver a reliable and efficient solution for clients.